mgeorgati/spDisag/README.md

 <!-- Citation -->
 ## Citation
 If you use this algorithm in your research or applications, please cite this source:

-M. Georgati, João Monteiro, Bruno Martins and Carsten Keßler [Spatial Disaggregation of Population Subgroups Leveraging Self-Trained Multi-Output Gradient Boosted Regression Trees]
+Georgati, M., Monteiro, J., Martins, B., and Keßler, C.: Spatial Disaggregation of Population Subgroups Leveraging Self-Trained Multi-Output Gradient Boosting Regression Trees, AGILE GIScience Ser., 3, 5, https://doi.org/10.5194/agile-giss-3-5-2022, 2022.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements